How To Move To Sweden Without A Job

 - Establish a customer network in Sweden or establish contacts with customers;

-You will need to show funds equivalent to 200,000 SEK for yourself and 100,000 SEK for your spouse and accompanying wife/husband and 50,000 SEK for each child, assuming you are inviting them to Sweden.
+If you invite children to Sweden, you must present 200,000 SEK for yourself, 100,000 SEK for your spouse and accompanying wife/husband,, and 50,000 SEK for each child.

 How to apply: